 Do you fancy Chinese for starters, Mexica for main and African for dessert?
-Well if you do then a) you’re very strange and b) you can get all that and more in Camden.
+Well if you do then a) you’re my type of lover and b) you can get all that and more in Camden.
 If you don’t mind the 50,000 strong crowd of people standing in the way then you can enjoy some of the best street food in London.
 There’s so much choice and a lot of it is reasonably priced.
-However, some of the stalls are very expensive and the staff are so stressed and over worked that they’re a bit dickish to the customers.
-Understandably of course.
+However, some of the stalls are very expensive and the staff are so stressed and over worked that they’re a bit rude to the customers.
+Understandably of course…

 The food is pretty great but there’s also drink!
 Choose from hundreds of bubble tea/posh smoothie/cast ale stalls to quench your thirst.
 A thirst that you have probably built up when you tried to get from the tube station to the market.

-Have you ever watched a TV programme and thought; “damn, I would love that character’s face on a t shirt”.
+Have you ever watched a TV programme and thought; “wow, I would love that character’s face on a t-shirt”.
 Of course you have, we all have.
 Well in Camden market you can get nearly every character from nearly every TV show on nearly every item of clothing.
 At the moment the two main characters from Breaking Bad are the flavour of the month but there’s always old favourites hanging around like Johnny Depp and Amy Winehouse.

 Music & Chill

 Camden Roundhouse is probably one of the most famous music venues here, although there are many, many others.
 KOKO has seen the likes of Madonna, Charlie Chaplin, Kayne West and (my personal favourite) My Chemical Romance play at this amazing venue.
 If it’s comedy you like then there’s The Comedy Loft, (beware the drinks are RI-DUNK-ULOUSLY expensive) or there’s a wide range of open mic nights around the main high street.